Microcontroller to Raspberry Pi WiFi MQTT communication

 This was part one of the publisher setup.
 Now we have to setup the MQTT broker and come back to the publisher to send the temperature and humidity with MQTT to the broker.

-Setup the MQTT Broker to Receive MQTT Data (Raspberry Pi)
+MQTT Broker Setup (Raspberry Pi)

 First you have to setup the Raspberry Pi.
 If you do not know how to setup your Raspberry Pi, here you find the tutorial.